-TO STATE

-A Paston and and

-(j) Common Site Development--It'is explicitly agreed that all Property included in the rezoning application, including Site A, Site B, and Site C. shall be developed in a unified plan which will be in conformity to the stipulations contained herein.

-(k) Drainage--It is agreed that all permanent retention ponds or facilities required for water run-off shell be constructed as underground facilities, located in the parking lot areas.
-It is further agreed that proper provision shell be made for handling water run-off during site construction, including silt and debris berriers, such that no nearby property owners or buffer property shall be demaged in any way by such run-off.

-(1) Foliage Recention--It is agreed that the Developers will make their best efforts to retain all substantial trace on the property, which are not located in the area defined for the buildings of the Shopping Center.
-Such retained trees shall be protected at the minimum by building wells around them to protect roots before " grading begins and exercising caution during grading to prevent root and trunk demage.

-(n) Historic Structures--As to the possible historic structures located on the Property, specifically that thought to be built by Major Dunwoody, the Developers agree to make a reasonable effort to save it in its entirety, if such can be done without prohibitive cost and within the architectural and design objectives set forth herein, and to use said structure as a curio shop or some similarly appropriate activity.

-(n) Community Library-The Developers agree to make their best efforts to provide an appropriate area and amount of floor space for a community library for reasonable compensation within the budgetary constraints of Dekalb County and the Dunwoody community.
+Site B, and Site C. shall be developed in a unified plan which will be in conformity to the stipulations contained herein. - (k) Drainage--It is agreed that all permanent retention ponds or facilities required for vator run-off shell be constructed as underground facilities, located in the parking lot areas.
+It is further agreed that proper provision shall be made for handling water run-off during site construction, including silt and debris berriers, such that no nearby property owners or buffer property shall be damaged in any way by such run-off. - (1) Foliage Recention--It is agreed that the Developers will make their bear efforts to retain all substantial trace on the property, which are not located in the area defined for the buildings of the Shopping Center.
+Such retained trees shall be protected at the minimum by building wells around them to protect roots before the minimum by building wells around them to protect roots before the standard begins and exercising caution during grading to prevent root and trunk damage. - (n) Historic Structures -- As to the possible historic structures located on the Property, specifically that thought to be built by Major Dunwoody, the Developers agree to make a reasonable effort to save it in its entirety, if such can be done without prohibitive cost and within the erchitectural and design objectives set forth herein, and to use said structure as a curio shop or some similarly appropriate activity. - (n) Community Library-The Developers agree to make their best efforts to provide an appropriate area and amount of floor space for a community library for reasonable compensation within the budgetary constraints of Dakalb County and the Dunwoody community.

-(c) Delivery Vehicles-The Developers, understand the Shopping commercial truck traffic for the purpose of deliveries to the Shopping Center establishments is a matter of concern and agrees that saids deliveries shall be made during normal business hours and in such a deliveries will be parked only for the time necessary to peform delivery whicles will be promptly removed theresiter. (p) Hours of Operation and Traffic Areas-The Developers

-(p) Hours of Operation and Association of the establishments further understand the desire to limit operation of the establishments in the Shopping Center to reasonable hours and agree that no business in the Shopping Center to reasonable hours and agree that no business ishell operate or be open in the shopping center past midnight on any shell operate for any restaurant or theater operation.
-The Developers day, except for any restaurant or theater operation.
-The Developers further agree that those establishments generally construed to be further agree that those establishments generally construed to be further sproposed building where nearby residents will be more shielded of the proposed building where nearby residents will be more shielded from the activity generated by those establishments.

-(q) The processing of the safety and lives during construction hours potentially jeopardizes the safety and lives of the community residents and children.
-It is therefore agreed that all such traffic should operate within normal traffic laws and with all such traffic should operate within normal traffic laws and with extreme care and concern for the safety and lives of the community. (r) The Developers agree to allow appropriate community.
+- commercial truck traffic for the purpose of deliveries to the Shopping Center catablishments is a matter of concern and agrees that saids deliveries shall be made during normal business hours and in such a deliveries shall be made during normal business hours and that delivery manner as to be inoffensive to mearby homeowners and that delivery vehicles will be parked only for the time necessary to perora delivery and will be promptly removed thereafter. - (p) Hours of Operation and Traffic Areas-The Developers further understand the desire to limit operation of the establishments in the Shopping center to reasonable hours and agree that no business in the Shopping center to reasonable hours and agree that no business in the Shopping center to reasonable hours and agree that no business shall operate or be open in the shopping center past midnight on any shall operate or be open in the shopping center past midnight on any day, except for any restnurant or theater operation.
+The Developers day, except for any restnurant or theater operation, the Developers further agree that shore establishments generally construed to be whigh traffice shall be located, in so much as possible, in the center whigh traffice shall be located, in so much as possible, in the center thigh traffice shall be located in security residents will be more shielded of the proposed building where nearby residents. - (q) The Developers understand that heavy truck traffic during construction hours potentially jeopardizes the safety and lives of the community residents and children.
+It is therefore agreed that all such traffic should operate within normal traffic laws and with extreme care and concern for the safety and lives of the community.